chandagrover/chandagrover.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the [Computer Science Department](https://www.ashoka.edu.in/department/department-of-cs/) at [Ashoka University](https://www.ashoka.edu.in/), and my advisor is [Dr. Debayan Gupta](https://www.ashoka.edu.in/profile/debayan-gupta/) (Ashoka University) and co-advisor is [Dr. Indra Deep Mastan](https://www.iitbhu.ac.in/dept/cse/people/indracse) (IIT BHU).
-My research problem is focused on Image Style Transfer under a multimodal setting.
-I am thankful to Professor Debayan and Indra Deep for providing me with their consistent guidance, support, freedom and flexibility to pursue my research interests.
+I am a PhD student in the [Computer Science Department](https://www.ashoka.edu.in/department/department-of-cs/) at [Ashoka University](https://www.ashoka.edu.in/), and my advisor is [Dr. Debayan Gupta](https://www.ashoka.edu.in/profile/debayan-gupta/) (Ashoka University) and co-advisor is [Dr. Indra Deep Mastan](https://www.iitbhu.ac.in/dept/cse/people/indracse) (IIT BHU) working with Vision-Language Deep Generative Models.
+My research focuses on developing vision generative models controllable, enabling applications such as fine-grained image editing.
+I am also interested in studying the rich representations learned within the latent spaces of large-scale generative models and leveraging them for downstream tasks.
+I am thankful to Professor Debayan and Dr. Indra Deep for providing me with their consistent guidance, support, freedom and flexibility to pursue my research interests.

-I am broadly interested in learning universal representations in the multimodal learning setting that can help transform knowledge from one aspect to another with machine learning and deep learning methods.

-I began my research career at [IITGn](https://www.iitgn.ac.in/) under the guidance of [Dr. Dinesh Garg](https://scholar.google.co.in/citations?user=YrU_ZDkAAAAJ&hl=en), who broadened my interests in Generative Models and Natural Language Processing.
+I began my research career at [IITGn](https://www.iitgn.ac.in/) under the guidance of [Dr. Dinesh Garg](https://scholar.google.co.in/citations?user=YrU_ZDkAAAAJ&hl=en), who broadened my interests in Deep Generative Models and Natural Language Processing.
 I then embarked on my PhD journey at Ashoka University, mentored by the remarkable (the late)  [Dr. Ravi Kothari](https://scholar.google.co.in/citations?user=u9oZXVkAAAAJ&hl=en).

-Dr. Ravi brought me into the PhD program and fostered my passion for research in multimodal learning, particularly in the vision (image) and language (text) domains.
-During my first two years at Ashoka, he provided invaluable guidance, warmth, unwavering support, and inspiration, profoundly influencing my academic and personal growth.
-I am profoundly grateful for his wisdom, kindness, and the lasting impression he left on my life and career.
+Dr. Ravi brought me into the PhD program and fostered my research interests in multimodal learning, particularly in the vision and language domains.
+I am deeply grateful for his wisdom, guidance, support, encouragement, and the lasting impact he has had on my life and career.

 ### Research Interests:
-  Multimodal Learning, Style Transfer, Generative Models, Transfer Learning.
+  Robust Representations, Multimodal Learning,  Generative Models, Transfer Learning.

 ### Work Experience:
    .
 Data Analyst at Tata Consultancy Services, Delhi [Sept, 2014 - July, 2017]